What questions do you ask prospective clients?

 How would you describe your style?

-I would have to say that I am a pretty aggressive mix engineer - i really work the track.
-I am more of an additive mix engineer than a subtractive one as I feel that it's better to bring out the right tone and feel in the mix than simply removing what I don't like - I like exciting and dynamic mixes.
+I would have to say that I am a pretty aggressive mix engineer - I really work the track.
+I feel that it's better to bring out the right tone and feel in the mix than simply removing what I don't like - I like exciting and dynamic mixes.

 Which artist would you like to work with and why?

 Jack White - He is so organic in his use of instruments and songwriting - he believes in pulling the sound out of the instrument which is how I feel about mixing.
 Every song has had someone pour their soul into, and the more you have wrestled with the song, the closer the song resembles your emotions the easier it is to bring it out with the mix.